BruceWind/CryptoPPInNDK/README.md

 // looking for logs.
 ```
-In this shell, I try to connect a android emulator.
-For it runnning successfully, you must keep you have a emulator.
+In this shell, I try to connect an android emulator.
+For it running successfully, you must keep you have a emulator.

 ## In addition
 This is written so early that it could go wrong when you build with a new version of NDK.